pocaeus/tree-sitter-grammars/README.md

 # tree-sitter-grammars

-Repository containing tree-sitter grammars for every language available in one place.
+Repository containing tree-sitter grammars for many different languages available in one place, and a small CLI utility to add and update grammars.

 ## Contributing